4. Segregation at High and Ambient Temperatures

 The pictures are remarkable and go a long way towards explaining the "water" pattern in wootz steel.
 Let's analyze them in the light of what must have happened during cooling down.

-that ist solidifies into fcc austenite that stays stable to almost room
+(2552 oF) and that ist solidifies into fcc austenite that stays stable to almost room temperature.
+Carbon thus

 The interesting question is: How far can carbon (and Mn, Al, Si, ...) "go" during the cooling of the samples.
 In other words, What do we get for the total diffusion length Lto for cooling rates of 100 K/s at the surface and 1 K/s in the center of the cast?

 Switching from cooling rates to the more convenient "cooling half-time" thalf, the time it takes to cool to about half the starting temperature as defined in the link, gives thalf = 1400 s or 14 s, respectively

 |The 1 s diffusion length of carbon at 1400 oC (2552 oF) is around 10 µm in the fcc austenite phase.
 Consult the tables made for that purpose we find that we need to multiply this number by a factor

 of roughly 20 for the large cooling half-time, and by about 2 for the small one.